 Click Annotations at the top of the panel.

 Click Auto annotate at the bottom of the panel.

 Select which feature library or sequence to annotate your sequences from:

 Click Search All Libraries to annotate from all your feature libraries.

 Enter a specific sequence or folder to extract the annotations from.

 Select the annotations, then click Add Annotations to display them on your sequence.

 Auto-annotate sequences in bulk

-Select all of the sequences you want to annotate.
+Select the sequences to annotate.

-Choose which feature libraries you want to use.
+Select which feature libraries to use.